 Sentencing is the punishment that is given for committing a crime.
 The law requires different sentences for different crimes and the judge/magistrate must follow these limits.
-Example of punishment include but not limited to;
+Examples of punishment include;

-- Probation – sometimes called community supervision, gives you the opportunity to stay in the community, work, and be with your family and friends with specific conditions instead of being sentenced to jail.
+Probation which is sometimes called community supervision, gives you the opportunity to stay in the community, work, and be with your family and friends with specific conditions instead of being sentenced to jail.

-- Community Service Order – refers to an order made by the court requiring a person found guilty of a criminal offence to perform unpaid public work within the community for the benefit of that community for a specific period of time.
+Community Service Order refers to an order made by the court requiring a person found guilty of a criminal offense to perform unpaid public work within the community for the benefit of that community for a specific period of time.

-- Imprisonment – to confine or physically restrict one’s personal liberty, usually in a prison as a penalty of violating the law of given state.
+Imprisonment is to confine or physically restrict one’s personal liberty, usually in a prison as a penalty for violating the law of a given state.